DBawazir2002/pdfBooksOnline/README.md

 # pdfBooksOnline
 # It is a website that enables users to download books uploaded by admin and download them in PDF format.
 This was build with native php using MVC architecture.
+# YOU MUST CHANGE THE USERNAME AND PASSWORD FOR DATABASE IN connection.php FILE
 # First, go to the SQL folder and make an import for this file from the phpMyAdmin panel
 # email: admin@gmail.com
 # password: admin